Of Demigods and Wrackspurts (PJO/HP - Luna Lovegood)

 He lost nothing here, not even the scraps of his anonymity given that Luna's father was apparently already well aware of him.

-While he disliked the notion that death was constantly aware of him regardless of the body he took - to say the least - the idea of death being consciously aware of him at all times, he didn't dare risk turning that apparent ambivalence to Daedalus's constant evasion of him into active malice by denying his daughter a protection so easily given.
+While he disliked the notion that death was constantly aware of him regardless of the body he took - to say the least - he didn't dare risk turning that apparent ambivalence to Daedalus's constant evasion of him into active malice by denying his daughter a protection so easily given.

 Not when he'd proven just how much she was worth to him than the average demigod was to their divine parent - he had taken a corporeal form for the first time in millennia to protect once already, and against the Olympians at that.